-18.68.140(E) Rain barrels may be located within required side or rear yards provided such installation and operation is consistent with other provisions of this Title or the Ashland Municipal Code, and as follows:
+18.2.5.040.F Rain Barrels.
+Rain barrels may be located within required side or rear yards provided such installation and operation is consistent with other provisions of this ordinance or the Ashland Municipal Code, and meet the all of the following requirements:

-- 1) Rain barrels shall not exceed six (6) feet in height; and - 2) Rain barrels shall be located so that a minimum clear width of three (3) feet is provided and maintained between the barrel and property line; and - 3) Rain barrels shall be secured and installed on a sturdy and level foundation, or plat form, designed to support the rain barrel's full weight; and - 4) Every attempt shall be made to place rain barrels so that they are screened from view of adjacent properties and public streets.
+- 1. Rain barrels shall not exceed six feet in height. - 2.
+Rain barrels shall be located so that a minimum clear width of three feet is provided andmaintained between the barrel and property line. - 3.
+Rain barrels shall be secured and installed on a sturdy and level foundation, or platform, designed to support the rain barrel's full weight. - 4.
+Every attempt shall be made to place rain barrels so that they are screened from view of adjacent properties and public streets.